swissbusybee/water-challenge-app/README.md

-# Get Started with WaterCount
+# Get Started with Dropli

+Dropli is a fun & easy app that helps educate children on how to conserve water.

-WaterCount is a water usage calculator that shows how much water is consumed with a visual reference.
-It is easy enough for a child to use and should help all to understand how much water they consume and remind them how they can conserve water.
+It includes a calculator that calculates how much water is consumed with a visual references.
+It raises awareness of water consumption and engages children to learn about water conservation to empower them to influence the future.

 ## Set up Steps